Karanthai Tamil Sangam

 Karanthai Tamil Sangam is a Tamil language society in Tamil Nadu, India.
 The society was founded in 1911 to promote the language.

-It is the one of the modern Tamil Sangams.
+It is one of the modern Tamil Sangams.

 History

 Karanthai Tamil Sangam was founded on 14 May 1911 in Karanthattankudi (also known as Karunthattaikudi and Karanthai), a suburb of Thanjavur, Tamil Nadu.
 The society was founded by Radhakrishna Pillai with his brother Umamaheswara Pillai as its first president.
 The Sangam passed a resolution in 1920 to declare Tamil as classical language.
 In a meeting on 27 August 1937, it condemned the imposition of Hindi in the educational institutions.

 Activities

 The society started a literacy journal Tamil polil in 1925.
 It conducts monthly meetings and seminars on Tamil literature.
 It established educational institutions to provide Tamil education.